Embrace is a whole new approach to childbirth and postpartum preparation.

 A husband’s perspective on natural birth

-Phase 4 : Welcoming Your Baby (the first day)
+Phase 4 : Protect Postpartum Peace (the critical first hours)

 Basics of newborn circulatory and respiratory transition